// I may earn money from the companies mentioned in this post. //

 The party waiting behind will then wait (I like to find a spot by the exit of the ride) outside of the line for the first party to finish the ride.

-At that time, the adult in the first party will then wait with the non-riding child while the adult who waited the first time uses their tickets to take the riding child to the FastPass line for their turn to ride (if the ride does not have a FastPass line, you'll generally be allowed to board the ride at the exit or another pre-arranged spot – just ask a Cast Member).
+At that time, the adult in the first party will then wait with the non-riding child while the adult who waited the first time uses their tickets to take the riding child to the Lightning Lane line for their turn to ride (if the ride does not have a Lightning Lane line, you'll generally be allowed to board the ride at the exit or another pre-arranged spot – just ask a Cast Member).

 At Walt Disney World: